 You want a couple of nice hangar steaks, which are a reasonably priced steak with a nice beefy flavor.
 You can also use skirt steak, but if you have never tried hangar steak, this is the time!

-When dinnertime rolls around, fire up the grill (or your trustif you don’t have a grill) and just before you put the steaks on, prep your potatoes.
+When dinnertime rolls around, fire up the grill (or your trust cast iron skillet if you don’t have a grill) and just before you put the steaks on, prep your potatoes.

-Scrub them clean with a vegetable scrubber and if you have a, use the julienne blade to cut them into teeny skinny fries.
-No ?
+Scrub them clean with a vegetable scrubber and if you have a mandoline, use the julienne blade to cut them into teeny skinny fries.
+No mandoline?
 Then slice the potatoes length-wise into thin thin slices, and then cut the slices into thin strips.

 Now go ahead and cook the steaks on the grill and then let them rest under a sheet of foil while you fry up the frites in some canola oil.
 Then slice the steak and give everyone a nice pile of perfect steak and perfect fries.